atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 # (for the time mean, you can use ds.tas.mean(time).plot()
 # similarly)

-## Example with gegographic information:
+## Example with geographic information:
 import cartopy.crs as ccrs
 # (see resources below on why transforms/projections
 # need to be explicitly noted)